-- Run regedt32 and navigate to the Palo Alto Networks sub-tree in one of the following locations:
+- Runregedt32and navigate to the Palo Alto Networks sub-tree in the following location:HKEY_LOCAL_MACHINE\Software\Palo Alto Networks.

 - Decide where to install the User-ID agent.The User-ID agent queries the Domain Controller and Exchange server logs using Microsoft Remote Procedure Calls (MSRPCs).
 During the initial connection, the agent transfers the most recent 50,000 events from the log to map users.
 On each subsequent connection, the agent transfers events with a timestamp later than the last communication with the domain controller.
 Therefore, always install one or more User-ID agents at each site that has servers to be monitored.

 - Make sure the system that will host the User-ID agent is a member of the same domain as the servers it will monitor.

 - As a best practice, install the User-ID agent close to the servers it will be monitoring: there is more traffic between the User-ID agent and the monitored servers than there is between the User-ID agent and the firewall, so locating the agent close to the monitored servers optimizes bandwidth usage.